d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

     return Y
 ```

-We can construct the input array `X` and the kernel array `K` in Figure 5.1 to validate the output of the two-dimensional cross-correlation operation.
+We can construct the input array `X` and the kernel array `K` of the figure above to validate the output of the two-dimensional cross-correlation operation.

 ```{.python .input}
 X = nd.array([[0, 1, 2], [3, 4, 5], [6, 7, 8]])